Mold test results:

 You can see lots of example tests in our mold case studies and use this as a reference to try and read them.

-Hopefully that is helpful.
-Obviously if we do testing for you we will walk you through all of this live with your own results.
+Hopefully this is all is helpful.
+If we do mold testing for you we will walk you through all of this live with your own results.

-If you have a test from a different mold testing or remediation company that you want a second opinion on, we’re happy to review it and do it all the time.
-Just call us anytime:
+If you have a test from a different testing or mold remediation company that you want a second opinion on, we’re happy to review it and do it all the time.
+Just call us anytime: (615) 486-2217

 0